Powerlevel9k/powerlevel9k/README.md

 ## Limitations

+This has been fixed in the latest commit.
-The output from multiple commands might intersect with each other resulting in mixed output and incorrect parsing.
-This will be fixed as soon as I can figure it out :).
+~~The output from multiple commands might intersect with each other resulting in mixed output and incorrect parsing.
+This will be fixed as soon as I can figure it out :).~~

 This has been fixed in the latest commit.
 ~~At this moment only custom functions can be passed to the worker.
 Trying to